Back

 Other non-steroidal anti-inflammatory drugs (NSAIDs) and acetylsalicylic acid:

-The simultaneous use of two or more NSAIDs can lead to an increased risk of
+The concomitant use of two or more NSAIDs may lead to an increased risk of

-gastrointestinal ulcers and hemorrhages due to a synergistic effect.
-Therefore, the simultaneous administration of ibuprofen with other NSAIDs should be avoided (see section 4.4).
+Gastrointestinal ulcers and bleeding due to a synergistic effect.
+Therefore, concomitant administration of ibuprofen with other NSAIDs should be avoided (see section 4.4).

 Acetylsalicylic acid :

-Experimental data show that ibuprofen can competitively inhibit the effect of low doses of acetylsalicylic acid on platelet aggregation when administered simultaneously.
-Although there are uncertainties regarding the extrapolation of these data to
+Experimental data suggest that ibuprofen may competitively inhibit the effect of low-dose acetylsalicylic acid on platelet aggregation when administered concomitantly.
+Although there is uncertainty regarding the extrapolation of these data to

-clinical cases, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
-There is no clinically significant effect that can be considered likely with the occasional use of ibuprofen (see section 5.1).
+In clinical cases, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
+No clinically significant effect is considered likely with occasional use of ibuprofen (see section 5.1).

 Digoxin, Phenytoin, Lithium:

-Concomitant administration of MIG Jr. with digoxin, phenytoin, or lithium may increase the serum levels of these medicinal products.
-With proper administration (maximum 4 days), it is generally not necessary to monitor the serum levels of lithium, digoxin and
+Concomitant administration of MIG Junior with digoxin, phenytoin or lithium may increase the serum levels of these medicinal products.
+With proper administration (maximum 4 days), monitoring of serum levels of lithium, digoxin and

 phenytoin.

-NSAIDs can reduce the effect of diuretics and other antihypertensive drugs.
-In some patients with compromised renal function (e.g. dehydrated patients or elderly patients with compromised renal function) the simultaneous administration of ACE inhibitors, beta-receptor blockers or angiotensin II antagonists and
+NSAIDs may reduce the effect of diuretics and other antihypertensive drugs.
+In some patients with compromised renal function (e.g. dehydrated patients or elderly patients with compromised renal function), concomitant administration of ACE inhibitors, beta-receptor blockers or angiotensin II antagonists and

-agents that inhibit cyclooxygenase can lead to additional damage to
+agents that inhibit cyclooxygenase may lead to further damage to the

 renal function, including possible acute renal failure, which is usually reversible.
-That is why the combination should be used with caution, especially in the elderly.
-Patients should be adequately hydrated and consideration should be given to monitoring renal function after initiation of combination therapy and periodically thereafter.
+Therefore, the combination should be used with caution, especially in the elderly.
+Patients should be adequately hydrated and monitoring of renal function should be considered after initiation of combination therapy and periodically thereafter.

-The simultaneous use of MIG Jr. and potassium-sparing diuretics can lead to hyperkalemia.
+Concomitant use of MIG Junior and potassium-sparing diuretics may lead to hyperkalemia.

 Corticosteroids:

-Increased risk of gastrointestinal ulceration and hemorrhage (see section 4.4).
+Increased risk of gastrointestinal ulceration and bleeding (see section 4.4).

 Antiplatelet agents and selective serotonin reuptake inhibitors (SSRIs):